kudouhei/master-transformer/src/01-transformer/01-Transformers.md

 The attention mechanism is a mechanism that allows the model to focus on the most important parts of the input sequence.
 It is a mechanism that allows the model to attend to the most important parts of the input sequence.

+The attention mechanism computes how much attention to give an input token by performing a `dot product` between the query vector and its key vector.

 ### Self-attention

 Self-attention is a mechanism that allows the model to attend to the most important parts of the input sequence.
 It is a mechanism that allows the model to attend to the most important parts of the input sequence.